tristola/formlypresentation/slides/when-to-use.md

 ##  When to use
-- when prototyping
+- When prototyping

-- when you have a lot of forms to write or they change often
+- When you have a lot of forms to write or they change often
-  - possibly store forms to backend
+  - Possibly store forms to backend
-  - if you store your models in datastore
+  - If you store your models in datastore

-- when you might need to change the form per user
+- When you might need to change the form per user
-  - different forms for age-groups / marriage status
+  - Different forms for age-groups / marriage status
-  - different form for different times of day
+  - Different form for different times of day